 2. Talk to someone

 Find out more about the role.
-You can talk in confidence to any of the existing SU Officers, a member of staff or the Chair of the Elections Committee.
-This year (2018/19) the Elections Chair is Matt Hewitt.
+You can talk in confidence to any of the existing SU Officers, or a member of staff.

-You can find the training dates and times on the election timeline.
+You can find the training dates and times here.

 4. Nominate yourself